Tympanuchus phasianellus jamesi

 Sharp-tailed Grouse occurs in small but apparently increasing numbers in the Panhandle in Kimball and Banner Cos; 16 were seen in central Kimball Co 23 Sep 1995, 10 were there 25 Aug 2014, and 1-6 in Kimball and Banner Cos 29 Apr-23 May 2012.
 There were 20 in southwest Banner Co 12 Apr 1997 and eight there 18 Apr 2008.

 Like Greater Prairie-Chicken, male Sharp-tailed Grouse gather on leks where they display communally in an effort to attract a mate.
 Although leks may be attended by males from late winter through spring, peak activity occurs during the hen visitation period mid-Apr to early May.
 Dancing grounds are usually broad hilltops of short grass, but large open valleys may be used in the Sandhills, particularly where hilltops are sharp, choppy, and unstable.
-A nesting study in the Western Sandhills indicated a nest density of one per 70 hectares (one per 174 acres) (Blus and Walker 1966).
+A nesting study in the Western Sandhills indicated a nest density of one per 70 hectares (174 acres) (Blus and Walker 1966).

 Observations made of a single male at a Greater Prairie-Chicken lek on Mormon Island, Hall County in 2015 and 2017 are of interest (King et al 2018).
 This bird may have come from the Taylor Ranch area in Hall Co, some 40 km from Mormon Island; Sisson (1976) detected a maximum range of movement for the species in his study of 53.6 km (King et al 2018).
 In 2015, this individual stayed on the outskirts of the Mormon Island prairie-chicken lek, possibly because it was a young bird, but in 2017 it had moved closer to the center of the lek (King et al 2018), a progression noted by Sisson (1976) for male Greater Prairie-Chickens presumably as they rise in dominance.